FengyuHe-97/CS595A/code/readme.txt

 The following is an overview of the files within this repository and description.
 Before you run the code, train.tsv and test.tsv must put in a folder named data.

-Movie.ipynb	     Source code
-Stopwords.txt	 List used to remove the stop words in the dataset train.tsv	     Training set test.tsv	     Testing set
+Movie Review Sentiment Analysis.ipynb	     Source code Stopwords.txt	                             List used to remove the stop words in the dataset train.tsv	                                 Training set test.tsv	                                 Testing set

 The most important resources are listed below, you need to download those library before you run the code:
 •	Pandas